vrash/Slartibartfast/README.md

 - [Interview engineers like a Reverse Bloom Filter](https://whizmodo.wordpress.com/2015/02/25/interview-engineers-like-a-reverse-bloom-filter/)
 - [Summarizing Sam Altmans CS183 classes](https://whizmodo.wordpress.com/2014/09/25/sam-altmans-cs183b-class-0/)

 I am passionate about engineering management.
-Co-creator of [Engineering leadership London](https://www.meetup.com/Engineering-leadership-Unconference/) meetup group which grows strong everyday.
+I am a Co-creator of [Engineering leadership London](https://www.meetup.com/Engineering-leadership-Unconference/) meetup group which grows strong everyday.
 I also mentor other engineering leaders on [Plato](https://www.platohq.com/)

 ### Values I deeply care about
 - Customer Obsession: I care deeply about going the extra mile for customers.
 Building products start and end with customers
 - Empathy: Products are built by humans for humans (mostly).
 I care about empathy at every stage in that process.
-- Ownership: I like to own successes and failures passionately
+- Ownership: I like my teams to own successes and failures passionately
 - Clarity: I will strive for bringing clarity to everything.
 (You'll hear me say this word the most)
-- Humility: I am confident but will always default to being humble
+- Humility: I am confident but will always default to being painfully humble
-- Learning: I am always looking to learn and at doing things better
+- Learning: I am always looking to learn and at doing things better The best teams I managed cared about the same things.

 ### Who am I ?
 My name is Vrashabh Irde.
 Hi! :)